-We construct the tokens to perform three tasks: (a) maintain the time share on the bus, (b) indicate if there is light in the data bus hence the writer can write immediately, and (c) bring the laser turnon requests back to the reader.
+We construct the tokens to perform three tasks: (a) maintain the time share on the bus, (b) indicate if there is light in the data bus so a writer will know if he can write immediately, and (c) bring the laser turn-on requests back to the reader.
 Note that only the reader can inject tokens in his token stream, and any type of snooping of the token by writers is destructive.
 In order to meet all these needs, we design 3-bit tokens as shown at the top of Figure 3: the "T" bit provides mutual exclusion on the data bus; the "L" bit indicates if the laser was on when this token was released from the reader node (i.e., the subsequent slot in the data bus has light that can be modulated); the "S" signals the reader to turn on the laser.
 The photonic links operate at 2x the processor frequency, thus 2 wavelengths suffice (S and T are sent on the same wavelength in a single processor cycle).

 Figure 3 shows the Laser Controller Logic.
-When the bus is idle, the data lasers stay at the "Laser OFF" state; they do not consume energy, and the released tokens indicate this with a clear L bit (note that the token-stream laser is always on).
+When the bus is idle, the data lasers stay at the "Laser OFF" state; they do not consume energy, and the released tokens indicate this with a clear L bit (note that the laser for the token stream is always on).
 Writers send the laser turn-on signal by clearing the S bit of a token.
-When the laser controller receives the turn-on signal, the data channel lasers move to the "Laser Warm-up" state and the controller pushes a "1" into a 5-bit barrel shifter.
+When the laser controller receives the turn-on signal, the data channel lasers move to the "Laser Warm-up" state.
 During the warm-up the lasers consume full power preparing photons, but cannot emit any light yet.
-A "1" popping out from the other end of the 5-bit shifter indicates that the lasers are ready (1 ns is 5 cycles at 5 GHz).
-The lasers start emitting light into the data bus (emit data slots) and move to the "Laser Dedicated" state.
-The first emitted data slot is dedicated to the writer who requested the laser turn-on; the corresponding token has a clear T bit, to prevent any other writer from grabbing the slot, thereby guaranteeing freedom from starvation.
-The lasers move to the "Laser ON" state and remain on for as long as there is a set bit in the shifter.
-The laser controller keeps track of the duration the laser has stayed on through the counter "count".
-When the laser emits the first (dedicated) slot, the count is assigned the value K. Count decrements on every cycle, and the laser stays on and releases data slots which are available for any writer node to use (tokens indicate this availability with set T and L bits).
-When count = I the laser turns off, unless there is another set bit in the shifter, which indicates a new laser turn-on request.
-If there is, the laser remains on until the set bit pops out from the shifter, at which time the lasers move to the "Laser Dedicated" state like above.
+When the lasers are ready, they start emitting light into the data bus (emit data slots), moving to the "Laser Dedicated" state.
+The data slot injected first is dedicated to the writer who requested the laser turn-on; the corresponding token has a clear T bit, to prevent any other writer from grabbing the slot.
+The writer who sent out a laser turn-on signal expects to receive a dedicated data slot at the roundtrip time plus the laser turn on time after sending out the signal (equal to the worst-case delay).
+This dedicated data slot ensures that the writer who turned the laser on will be serviced, preventing starvation.
+The laser controller sends out a dedicated data slot at a delay equal to the laser turn-on time after receiving the laser turn-on signal; this is ensured by pushing a 1 into a 5-bit barrel shifter, and sending out the dedicated token when this 1 pops from the other end (1 ns is 5 cycles at 5 GHz), and keeping the laser on for as long as there is a set bit in the shifter.